 7. Take a boat trip to Ramsey island

 Ramsey Island is an RSPB Nature Reserve and home to hundreds of birds.
 You can take boat trips to the island (when the birds aren’t off in warmer climates!)
 Boat trips go from April to October.

 On the island, there is a nature trail that you can walk, 3.5 miles/ 5.6 km (shortcuts available).
 A wonderful way to be close to nature and the birds living on the island.
-All you need is a boat to get you there!

-For more information about the boat trips to Ramsey Island visit Thousands Islands Expeditions
+- For more information about the boat trips to Ramsey Island visit Thousands Islands Expeditions*

-8. Learn about the work at RNLI on the Pembrokeshire coast
+8. Learn about the work at RNLI on the Pembrokeshire Coast

 Did you know there are 237 RNLI lifeboats stations around the UK and Ireland?

 At St Justinians Lifeboat station you can go inside and see their amazing rescue boat.
 Once a year they also do tours on the boat, unfortunately, I picked the wrong day!

-The great thing about visiting the lifeboat station here is you can see the old one situated next door.
+The great thing about visiting the lifeboat station here is you can see the old station situated next door.
 Take a short walk along the Pembrokeshire Coast path and you have a great view of both buildings.

 St Justinians’ Car Parking – £3 per day all day